Republican Action Against Drugs

-Republican Action Against Drugs (RAAD) was an Irish republican vigilante group active mainly in Derry and the surrounding area, including parts of counties Derry/ Londonderry and Tyrone in Northern Ireland, and parts of County Donegal in the Republic of Ireland.
+Republican Action Against Drugs (RAAD) was an Irish republican vigilante group active mainly in Derry and the surrounding area, including parts of County Londonderry and County Tyrone in Northern Ireland, and parts of County Donegal in the Republic of Ireland.
 It targeted those who it claimed were drug dealers.
 The group's methods included shooting the alleged dealers in the arms and legs ("punishment shootings"); pipe bomb or arson attacks on the property of alleged dealers; and warning, threatening or banishing the alleged dealers.

 In July 2012, it was announced that RAAD was merging with the Real Irish Republican Army and other independent republican paramilitary groups to form what is referred to as the New IRA.